 2. Your Residente Temporal visa with a copy of both sides.

-INM will tell you all of the rest of the steps you must take -- what forms must be filled in and submitted, where to pay the fee.
+INM will tell you all of the rest of the steps you must take -- additional information they my want, where to pay the fee.

 Many larger employers will handle this process for you (some even paying the fee) so that you only have to go to Migración twice; once to initiate the process, and once to finalize the process and get your endorsed visa.